 While we screened this movie at Fantastic Fest, it is also playing at various LGBTQ film festivals as well as genre film festivals.
-The obvious reason being that the main character is gay.
-This is just a fact and not anything that plays a larger par in the story.
+The obvious reason is that the main character is gay.
+This is just a fact and not anything that plays a larger part in the story.
 Still, it is a very welcome detail which will be evident from the opening scene.

-We screened KNOCKING at Fantastic Fest, but it will also be out in select US theaters on October 8, 2021, and on-demand from October 19, 2021.
+We screened KNOCKING at Fantastic Fest, but it will be out in select US theaters on October 8, 2021, and on-demand from October 19, 2021.
 It will also be added to Shudder on February 14, 2022.

 Director: Frida Kempff